-Our school sites are located close to the corner of Western and Martin Luther King Blvd.
-Families and students are advised to cross MLK only in designated areas.
+Our school is located on the corner of 102nd Street and Grape Street.
+Students are advised to cross the street on the corners of 102nd Street only in designated crossing areas.

 Safe Passage To and From School

 Responsibilities of the Administrator: